-This page about the greaseweazle is currently under construction.
+This page about the Greaseweazle is currently under construction.
 I am updating this page quite regularly whilst using this device.
-Last update 4th July 2020
+Last update 15th August 2020

 What is it?